 I felt really excited as leaving the first day of the Power of Storytelling conference.
-As the host, Mr. Cristian Lupșa told us, this is the kind of conference where the lights should be turned off so you would not feel embarrassed for crying. ’cause the stories are real-life stories, the kind you relate to and feel tragic through their authenticity.
-I must admit that the one that impressed me most is Leslie Jamison, although I haven’t yet read her awarded/best-selling novel.
+As the host, Mr. Cristian Lupșa told us, this is the kind of conference where the lights should be turned off so you would not feel embarrassed for crying. ’cause the stories are real-life stories, the kind you relate to and feel the drama through their authenticity.
+I must admit that the one that impressed me the most is Leslie Jamison, although I haven’t yet read her awarded/best-selling novel.
 Although I take pride in my English skills, I didn’t quite understand everything she said.
-But I felt the passion, the storyteller involved in his story.
+But I felt the passion, the storyteller involved in her story.
 She used the concept of “oversharing” as a concept of telling too much of your story.
 Telling too much is not the issue here, but the purpose of oversharing.
 The purpose is being pitied?!

 This is where I wanted to get because I decided to write about a subject that might fit in the category of oversharing: abortion!
 So I dedicate this post to all the women that decided NOT to overshare: grandmothers, mothers, and friends.

 As a young woman have you ever felt like the pregnancy test might ruin your life?!
 Or hoping for so long that this test will turn negative, so you are not feeling joy when you finally decide to have a baby?
 I know I did!
 I have heard one of these phrases below so often, that even the thought of them makes me sick:

 - My mother wasn’t happy about my pregnancy!

 - My husband threatened he will not support my decision of having another baby!

 I can now see why Romanian women relate to this better, after years and years of oppression from the communist regime and lack of birth control methods.
 So many unwanted children, so many deaths, so our generation…

 I grew up being told to be careful when leaving out on the date.
 Being careful meant not being stupid, as stupid is that stupid does.
 And I tried my best not to be stupid.